TaylorSwanson/xxp/README.md

 # XX Protocol
 This module is for the xxp definition, containing a node module for encoding and decoding packets.
-This system is incredibly simple and doesn't stream read packets except over the TCP network buffer.
+This system is painfully simple and doesn't stream read packets except over the TCP network buffer.
 A packet will come through as an object to the receiver, not as a stream of data.